-The Family Tree on Ancestry shows us that a daughter called Emily was born on 15th April 1912 but died in August 1912
+(The Family Tree on Ancestry shows us that a daughter called Emily was born on 15th April 1912 but she died in August 1912)

-David Gillan enlisted into the Cape Brereton Highlanders, 85th Battalion on 13th March 1916, at Sidney Mines, Nova Scotia, he was a Miner by trade and gave his father, John Gillan as next of kin with an address of Florence C.B.
+David Gillan’s Army records tell us that he enlisted into the Cape Brereton Highlanders, 85th Battalion on 13th March 1916, at Sidney Mines, Nova Scotia.
+He was a Miner by trade and gave his father, John Gillan as next of kin with an address of Florence C.B.
 Nova Scotia.

 David embarked from Canada on board the S.S.Olympia on 13th October 1916 and arrived in Liverpool on 19th October 1916.